Tricktionary/Shop-GraphQL-API/README.md

 Bonus points for making your API (at least partly) secure, writing documentation that doesn’t suck, including unit tests, and/or building your API using GraphQL.

 ## Context
 This is a simple shop where you can purchase varied goods using API call.
-In this shop you can buy any Memes you want at a low cost of 0.99$.
+In this shop you can buy any Memes intellectual property you want at a low starting cost of 0.99$.

 The products we are see are selling in this shop are memes and they have a title, price ,and a number of inventory so we can track how much we have in stock